GoogleCloudPlatform/cloud-for-marketing/marketing-analytics/predicting/future-customer-value-segments/README.md

 # Future-Customer-Value-Segments Dataflow pipeline

 ## Installation
+Note: This solution requires Python 3.4 or higher.

 * Open Cloud Shell inside the Google Cloud Platform
 * Set the project where to install the solution by running: `gcloud config set project [PROJECT_ID]`
 * Clone this repo and `cd` into the directory